elves/elvish/website/ref/language.md

 This control structure behaves as follows:

 1. The `try-block` is always executed first.
-A

 2. If `catch` is present, any exception that occurs in `try-block` is caught and stored in `exception-var`, and `catch-block` is then executed.
 Example: